rethinkdb/rethinkdb-rs/api/java/writing-data/update.md

     - `true`: return a `changes` array consisting of `old_val`/`new_val` objects describing the changes made, only including the documents actually updated.
     - `false`: do not return a `changes` array (the default).
     - `"always"`: behave as `true`, but include all documents the command tried to update whether or not the update was successful.
 (This was the behavior of `true` pre-2.0.)
-- `nonAtomic`: if set to `true`, executes the update and distributes the result to replicas in a non-atomic fashion.
+- `non_atomic`: if set to `true`, executes the update and distributes the result to replicas in a non-atomic fashion.
 This flag is required to perform non-deterministic updates, such as those that require reading data from another table.

 Update returns an object that contains the following attributes: